franmuline/MCV-C5-G5/Week 2/README.md

 Random search: will run a random search to fine-tune the model changing the hyperparameters.
 It is conducted using wandb, and the hyperparameters are defined inside the function `random_search` in the file `Week 2/train.py`.

+Out of context: will run Mask RCNN on the Out of context model (it has to be in the same directory as the whole project).